voidfiles/rachelbublitz.com/content/blog/2017-10-16-ripped-poster-and-the-me-toos.md

 And I know there are a lot of people who don't even think a play with rape should happen.
 I know plenty of actors, directors, and writers who pride themselves on not being involved with any show that shows rape.
 I understand that.
 But I also know that art is how we ask questions, have discussions, and sometimes change people's minds.
 I don't know if *RIPPED* will or can do this, but it is my best effort at trying to make that happen, and I'm proud of this play.

 I hope one day it gets produced closer to home so I can share this play with more of you.
-For now, if you want to give it a read, [email me](mailto:rnbublitz@gmail.com), or you can find it on my the [New Play Exchange](https://newplayexchange.org/plays/70552/ripped).
+For now, if you want to give it a read, [email me](mailto:rnbublitz@gmail.com), or you can find it on the [New Play Exchange](https://newplayexchange.org/plays/70552/ripped).

 Finally, to all those posting Me Too: I see you, I believe you, and I want change.